You are currently viewing February 2025 – Paphos & London

 The village has undergone a lot of restoration, and much of it has been sympathetically restored to its former glory, making it a great place to spend an hour or two aimlessly wandering around.

-Many of the buildings have traditional wooden balconies and courtyard gardens with an outside oven.
+Many of the buildings have traditional wooden balconies and courtyard gardens with outside ovens.
+No one wants to be cooking inside during the heat of the summer months in Cyprus!

 You would be hard pressed to find a better example of an authentic, traditional village than Kathikas in the whole of Cyprus.

-There are no touristy shops here to speak of, however, it does have a handful of places to eat, oddly, a gin bar, a (very expensive) mini-supermarket, a post office, an information centre and a local museum.
+There are no touristy shops here to speak of, however, it does have a handful of places to eat.
+There is also a gin bar (strange!), a (very expensive!) mini-supermarket, a post office, an information centre and a local museum.

-The square in the centre of the village has stone memorials to locals who died in various Cyprus conflicts.
+In the centre of the village square are stone memorial statues of locals who died in various Cyprus conflicts.

 The Home